-- Spain grew well above its peers from 2014 to 2019 amid significant deleveraging. - ▶ In 2020 the impact of Covid-19 has been very significant, limited by short-term mitigation measures.
-Bold and timely package of direct budgetary support (5.3% GDP) and liquidity measures (15.3% GDP). - ▶ Going forward, the government's growth-enhancing agenda will continue to be pursued, focusing on digitalization, the greening of the economy, gender equality and inclusiveness, notably leveraging resources from Next Generation EU. - ▶ Commitment to resume the downward trend in the fiscal deficit and debt-to-GDP ratio as soon as output gap closes. - Net government funding has been revised to €115bn in 2020, with around €10bn expected to come from SURE.
-Funding costs are at historic lows: average cost of debt outstanding at 1.86% and cost at issuance at 0.21%.
-The expected net government funding in 2021 is around €110bn. - ▶ Political consensus to take advantage of historic opportunity to enhance potential growth.
+- ▶ Spain grew well above its peers from 2014 to 2019 amid significant deleveraging. - ▶ In 2020 the impact of Covid-19 has been very significant, limited by short-term mitigation measures.
+Bold and timely package of direct budgetary support (5.3% GDP) and liquidity measures (15.3% GDP). - ▶ Going forward, the government's growth-enhancing agenda will continue to be pursued, focusing on digitalization, the greening of the economy, gender equality and inclusiveness, notably leveraging resources from Next Generation EU.
+The smooth implementation of recovery plans will be key in 2021 and onwards. - ▶ Commitment to resume the downward trend in the fiscal deficit and debt-to-GDP ratio as soon as output gap closes. - Net government funding is expected to be around €100bn in 2021, below the €110bn that were executed in 2020.
+Funding costs are at historic lows: average cost of debt outstanding at 1.85% and cost at issuance at 0.02%. - ▶ Political consensus to take advantage of historic opportunity to enhance potential growth.